OpenProducer/newspack-platform/wp-content/themes/twentytwelve/readme.txt

 === Twenty Twelve ===
-Contributors: the WordPress team
+Contributors: wordpressdotorg
 Requires at least: WordPress 3.5
-Tested up to: WordPress 4.5-trunk
+Tested up to: WordPress 5.0
+Requires PHP: 5.2.4
-Stable tag: 1.9
+Stable tag: 3.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Tags: light, gray, white, one-column, two-columns, right-sidebar, fluid-layout, responsive-layout, custom-background, custom-header, custom-menu, editor-style, featured-images, flexible-header, full-width-template, microformats, post-formats, rtl-language-support, sticky-post, theme-options, translation-ready
+Tags: blog, one-column, two-columns, right-sidebar, custom-background, custom-header, custom-menu, editor-style, featured-images, flexible-header, footer-widgets, full-width-template, microformats, post-formats, rtl-language-support, sticky-post, theme-options, translation-ready

 == Description ==
 The 2012 theme for WordPress is a fully responsive theme that looks great on any device.
 Features include a front page template with its own widgets, an optional display font, styling for post formats on both index and single views, and an optional no-sidebar page template.
 Make it yours with a custom menu, header image, and background.